malloc47/git-hq/readme.md

 `push [remotename]*` does a git push on all the remotes (or only the remotes listed).
 An optional `-o` option pushes from only the first listed remote.

+### Multiple Repository

+`path [pathname]` sets the pathname for the current repo.
+If no pathname is specified, simply prints the current path.
+A path is a "cannonical" location for a repo, and lets `git-hq` know where to find the repo when running commands on all repositories.

+`run [command]` runs a command on all repos listed in `git-hq`'s config file (that have valid paths).
+Prints a header that includes the repo name before running the command on the repo.

 ## Details

 `git-hq` is written in python, using a brittle wrapper (subprocess) around a few token git commands (future work should bind to [libgit2](http://libgit2.github.com/) ).
 Since git has no straightforward way to identify a repository, `git-hq ` uses the first commit's sha-1 to identify the repository.

 Testing has been done with both Python 2.7 and Python 3, though `configparser` (aka `ConfigParser`) differs in parsing config files slightly (e.g. tabbed properties will break 2.7 but not 3), but most basic functionality is the same regardless of version.

 For remote names, the special `{repo}` string will always be substituted with the name of the repository, which is found by the top-level directory name of the project.
-If you have a repo that has a different remote name than the director in which it is stored, you can simply omit the `{repo}` and include the full remote string, but this remote will not work with other repositories.
+If you have a repo that has a different remote name than the director in which it is stored, you can simply omit the `{repo}` and include the full remote string, but this remote will not work with other repositories. `{repo}` will always be downcased, while `{Repo}` will retain case and `{REPO}` will uppercase the repo name.
+Many hosts differ in how they handle reponame case, so these options should provide enough flexibility in this regard.
 In addition, `configparser` provides a `$(variablename)s` syntax (note the "s" at the end) that will substitute a variable declared either in the same section, or in the [DEFAULT] section.
 This can be used for user names or host names to reduce the amount of typing.

 ## License